Liverpool Cruise Terminal: Cruise lines and services

+Future expansion

 The cruise terminal is part of the £5.5 billion Liverpool Waters scheme to regenerate 60 hectares of dockland in Liverpool.
-The terminal received UK Government approval in March 2013, after Liverpool City Council approved the scheme in March 2012.

-A second cruise terminal is under construction as a part of the Liverpool Waters scheme.
+Global Ports Holding plans

+On 3 April 2024, it was reported that Global Ports Holding (GPH) would take over Liverpool Cruise Terminal, pledging a £25m upgrade.
+As a result, earlier plans by Liverpool City Council for a new £88m terminal and hotel were abandoned.
+The GPH upgrade includes a new floating pontoon to increase capacity and a terminal building for retail and hospitality, marking a shift from the city council's previous ambitions for a larger development.

+Liverpool City Council plans

+Liverpool City Council, when they operated the facility, planned a second terminal scheme which they approved in March 2012.
+The project then received UK Government approval in March 2013.

 Liverpool City Council unveiled preliminary plans for a £50 million development for the proposed new cruise stage in September 2017.
-The new facility is being built slightly further down the Mersey at Princes Dock where the old wooden landing stage currently lies.
-The new terminal will be able to handle ships with up to 3,600 passengers and would include dedicated passport control as well as a cafe.
-Plans were submitted for planning permission by the council in November 2017 and work on the new facility began in 2018.
+The new facility was to be built slightly further down the Mersey at Princes Dock where the old wooden landing stage currently lies.
+The new terminal would have handled ships with up to 3,600 passengers and included dedicated passport control as well as a cafe.
+Plans were submitted for planning permission by the council in November 2017.
+Work on the new facility did not proceed.

 Belfast building and civil engineering firm McLaughlin & Harvey were awarded a contract in March 2018 to support the council during the first of the two phases of development.
-The first phase of the project involves finalising the design and construction of the new facility and the removal of the existing derelict Princess Jetty.
-Planning permission for the new facility and the removal of the old jetty was granted in April 2018. £20 million of funding was granted from Liverpool City Region Combined Authority in August 2018 towards financing the next phase of the project, which is due to start in October of that year.
+The first phase of the project would have involved finalising the design and construction of the new facility and the removal of the existing derelict Princess Jetty.
+Planning permission for the new facility and the removal of the old jetty was granted in April 2018. £20 million of funding was granted from Liverpool City Region Combined Authority in August 2018 towards financing the next phase of the project, which was due to start in October of that year.

-The new passenger terminal will be split across two floors and will be capable of handling vessels carrying up to 3,700 passengers.
+Issues around increased costs and COVID-19 saw the development of the second terminal grind to a halt with no new terminal constructed.
+In November 2023, Liverpool City Council revealed that Global Ports Holding would be taking over the running of the facility, with the hope that they would choose to develop a new terminal as part of the deal.